 What is a trigger point?

 A trigger point, or a knot, is an over contracted muscle.
-Muscles have cross bridges that contract and relax through a range of motion. (insert picture of muscle cross bridges) When there is a knot or a trigger point these muscular cross bridges are over contracted and aren’t relaxing.
+Muscles have cross bridges that contract and relax through a range of motion.
+Sometimes areas of muscle contract involuntarily and stay contracted, and these are often referred to as trigger points.
 We find your trigger point by palpating and getting feedback from our client.

 Why do I have knots?

 Knots can happen for a few different reasons.
 One reason is that they provide stability.
 When our body senses some instability, the muscles can stiffen up or create knots which in turn provides some stiffness and stability.
 Another reason knots form is because our muscles might tense up before a trauma happens, like a fall, in order to protect us and reduce the risk for damage to other structures like bones, tendons, or ligaments.
 The issue then comes when our muscles don’t relax after and are living in an over contracted state which then leads to these trigger points.

 We use a thin monofilament needle and go into the trigger point, then when we are in the active trigger point the muscle twitches.
 It can be kind of weird the first time when your muscles move and you didn’t tell them to move, but we are trying to get the muscle to twitch.
 This twitch allows the muscle to essentially reset and it can now move through a greater range of motion.

 Nope!
 The only similarity of trigger point dry needling and acupuncture is the needles that we use, we use tiny thin flexible needles just like acupuncture does.
 Acupuncture is based on Eastern Medecine meditative and sometimes energy treatments in which typically many needles are inserted and remain in the skin for a period of time.
 In dry needling, the needle is moved quickly in and out of a muscle trigger point, rarely being left in place for any extended period of time.